deep-diver/ai-paper-reviewer/content/paper-reviews/2410.16198/index.md

 > </details>

-> The table compares the performance of different prompting methods (direct and CoT) on various vision-language tasks using different DPO datasets (RLAIF-V and a custom dataset).
+> The table presents the results of supervised fine-tuning experiments on four different data compositions, comparing the performance of direct and chain-of-thought prediction on various vision-language reasoning tasks.

 {{< table-caption >}}